zuzaanto/busy-city/README.md

 1st case:
 citizen has no map, so he:
-finds the closest scooter
+-finds the closest scooter
-gets the directions from google api to it makes his first move in the direction of Google's first step (walking paths are suggested by google)
+-gets the directions from google api to it
+-makes his first move in the direction of Google's first step (walking paths are suggested by google)

 2nd case:
 citizen knows where to go, but isn't there yet. he makes his moves and checks which google step he is on (column 3 in txt file).

 3rd case:
-citizen is on his last step - he makes it, and then finds out that the scooter he was aiming for is already taken. he decides to find another one. he has to get new google directions for that.
+-citizen is on his last step - he makes it, and then finds out that the scooter he was aiming for is already taken.
+-he decides to find another one.
+-he has to get new google directions for that.

 4th case:
-citizen is on his last step - he makes it, and this time the scooter is free to take! he starts driving it, and throws away the map he was using (or the google route).
+-citizen is on his last step - he makes it, and this time the scooter is free to take!
+-he starts driving it, and throws away the map he was using (or the google route).

 [cases of driving:]